rayasabari/laravuetonic/README.md

     ...
     ```
-    Definitely, use mailtrap.io to safe email testing in development
+    Use mailtrap.io to safe email testing in development
      ```sh
     ...